 The School of Humanities and Sciences (H&S) is the foundation of a liberal arts education at Stanford.
 The school encompasses 23 departments and 25 interdisciplinary programs.
 H&S is home to fundamental and applied research, where free, open, and critical inquiry is pursued across disciplines.
 As the university’s largest school, H&S is the foundation of a Stanford undergraduate education no matter which discipline students pursue as a major.
 Graduate students work alongside world-renowned faculty to pursue and shape foundational research that leads to breakthroughs and discoveries that shed new light on the past, influence the present, and shape the future.
 Together, faculty and students in H&S engage in inspirational teaching, learning, and research every day.

 Department/Program Description: The mission of the Stanford Chemistry Department is to deliver excellence in education and research by attracting the very best faculty and students.
-The Department serves 25 faculty members, 5 lecturers, ~90 postdocs, ~250 PhD students, 10 research staff, and 30 administrative staff, with an annual consolidated budget of approximately $30 million.
+The Department serves 26 faculty members, 5 lecturers, ~90-100 postdocs, ~250-300 PhD students, ~10 research staff, and 30 administrative staff, with an annual consolidated budget of approximately $30 million.
 The Department facilities consist of over 300,000 square feet of research, classroom and administrative space spread over 6 buildings.
-This position reports into the Finance and Research Administration Manager for the Department.

 If you believe that this opportunity is a match for your knowledge, skills and abilities, we encourage you to apply.
 Thank you for considering employment opportunities with the School of Humanities and Sciences.